 The change being contemplated would allow non-physician practitioners to provide day-to-day supervision of these programs.
 The Medicare statute identifies these individuals as physician assistants, nurse practitioners and clinical nurse specialists under the broad category of non-physician practitioners (NPPs).
 Today, NPPs are utilized in a number of critical care environments, including critical access hospital emergency departments (without an MD on site), hospitals and hospital clinics, emergency rooms, intensive care units, recovery rooms, cardiac catheterization laboratories, heart failure and arrhythmia clinics, community clinics, health centers, urgent care centers, walk-in clinics, and many other sites.
 These individuals are highly trained to respond should cardiac emergencies arise.

 The safety of cardiac rehabilitation in a medically supervised, community-based program is well established.
 The requirement that a physician be immediately present (i.e., physically within a short distance) makes it difficult for cardiac and pulmonary rehabilitation programs to operate in rural areas where physicians are scarce and imposes unnecessary costs in both rural and urban areas.
 Program closures result in a lack of access for patients to receive the standard of care for these high value medical services.
 This change is supported by the American Heart Association, the National Association for Medical Direction of Respiratory Care (NAMDRC), along with other professional associations concerned about access to these beneficial services for all Medicare beneficiaries.

-Supervision of Cardiac and Pulmonary Rehabilitation Services - click here to view the Word Doc. - Updated in 2016
+- Supervision of Cardiac and Pulmonary Rehabilitation Services - click here to view the Word Document - Last Updated in March 2017

 Check to see if your current US Congressional Members in the US House of Representatives and US Senate signed the bill in the 114th Congress (they will need to re-sign):